eglenn-dev/wdd130/README.md

 # wdd130 Ethan Glenn

-Preview the pages version of this site at wdd130.eglenn.dev
+Preview the GitHub pages version of this project at [wdd130.eglenn.dev](https://wdd130.eglenn.dev).

+This is a repository for BYU-I Web Fundimentals class.